steveiliop56/tinyauth/README.md

-# Tinyauth - The easiest way to secure your traefik apps with a login screen
+# Tinyauth - The simplest way to protect your apps with a login screen

-Tinyauth is an extremely simple traefik forward auth proxy that adds a login screen to all of your apps that are using the traefik reverse proxy.
+Tinyauth is an extremely simple traefik middleware that adds a login screen to all of your apps that are using the traefik reverse proxy.
 Tinyauth is configurable through environment variables and it is only 20MB in size.

 ## Getting started